FIBERGLASS POOL INSTALLATION PROCESS

-While one crew member digs the hole the others begin to work on lay out of the pump and filter system.
+While one crew member digs the hole the others begin to work on the layout of the pump and filter system.
 Excavation of the hole usually takes between 6 -8 hours and depending on the size of the hole and how long it takes to dispose of the dirt.

-After the excavation is complete, we install a 4" socked big O under the deepest part of the pool leading to a 8" surface pipe.
-This alleviates any water ground presure and it allows for future servicing that requires the pool to be drained.
-We then place a 3 1/2" thick layer of limestone gravel in the hole which the pool will rest on.
+After the excavation is complete, we install a 4" socked big O under the deepest part of the pool leading to an 8" surface pipe.
+This alleviates any water ground pressure and it allows for future servicing that requires the pool to be drained.
+We then place a 3 1/2" thick layer of limestone gravel in the hole on which the pool will rest.
 This gravel base determines the height of the pool so we use a laser level to set the gravel at precisely the right elevation.
 We are usually at this point at the end of day two or the beginning of day three of construction.

 It's important to note that we use gravel instead of sand for our installations...let's talk about why.